QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-So, increase the VMís memory to 4096MB (memory = maxmem because we donít use memory balancing).
+So, increase the VM‚Äôs memory to 4096MB (memory = maxmem because we don‚Äôt use memory balancing).

 .. code:: console